Russell Moccasin Sizing 2025: How Their Lace-ups, Pull-ons & Shoes Fit

 Zephyr Sizing Guide

-Named after the Greek word for a soft western breeze, the Zephyr might sound light and effortless, but make no mistake, this is still a serious piece of footwear.
+The Zephyr might sound light and breezy, but make no mistake, this is still a rugged boot.

-It’s built on a full leather moccasin base, finished with Russell’s signature toe box apron stitching, and fitted with a buckle strap instead of traditional laces.
-That makes it sleek, easy to wear, and easy to pull on and off but also a little trickier to size.
+It’s got Russell’s full moccasin base, a clean toe box with apron stitching, and a buckle strap instead of laces.
+That makes it quick to pull on, but also makes it a little trickier to size.

 Heel Feel and Initial Fit